BombasticTom/HumorBot/README.md

 # How to use?

 It's simple.
-Once the bot is online, send a message containing text `@BotName order pizza` (that is the only current feature for now).
+Once the bot is online, send a message containing text `@BotName order pizza`.

+You can also type anything with "Riveren" in the message while having #ShadowCult in your username, you'll be surprised with the response you'll get.